 Eurobank has a formal, rigorous and transparent procedure for the appointment of new Directors to the Board that is carried out by the Nomination Committee.
-The current Nomination Committee consists of 3 non-executive Board members, two of whom are independent.
-In addition, one representative of the HFSF has been appointed as member of the Nomination Committee in accordance with relevant contractual requirements.
+The current Nomination Committee consists of 4 non-executive Board members.
+Two of the members are independent while one representative of the HFSF has been appointed as member of the Nomination Committee in accordance with relevant contractual requirements.

-The Nomination Committee identifies and recommends, for the approval of the Board, candidates to fill Board vacancies and satisfies itself that plans are in place properly considering issues related to the succession planning of senior management.
+The Nomination Committee identifies and recommends, for the approval of the Board, where required candidates as members of the Board and satisfies itself that plans are in place related to the succession planning of key management personnel.

-C.2.1 The Nomination Committee has the responsibility to consider matters related to the Board's adequacy, efficiency and effectiveness and to the appointment of key management personnel.

-The Nomination Committee leads the process for Board appointments and makes recommendations to the Board.
-The Nomination Committee is chaired by the Chairman of the Board and has two independent non-executive directors as members.
-Its composition is appointed and approved annually by the Board.
-In addition, one representative of the HFSF has been appointed as member of the Nomination Committee in accordance with relevant contractual requirements.
+C.2.1 The Nomination Committee has the responsibility to regularly assess the structure, size and composition of the Board and make recommendations to the Board with regard to any changes.
+The Nomination Committee's composition is appointed and approved biennially by the Board.
+The Chairperson of the Nomination Committee is appointed by the Board.
 At least once every two years the Committee reviews its own performance and terms of reference.
-Any changes considered necessary are submitted to the Board for approval.
+Any changes in the terms of reference are submitted to the Board for approval.

-- C.2.2 The Nomination Committee evaluates the balance of skills, experience, independence of Non-Executive members, time available for carrying out their duties and knowledge on the Board and, in the light of this evaluation, prepares a description of the role and capabilities required for a particular appointment. - C.2.3 The Nomination Committee recommends to the Board, for it to put to the shareholders for their approval in General Meeting, the members to be designated as non-executive Directors for a specified term. - C.2.4 Eurobank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year, under par.
-3.5.
+C.2.2 The Nomination Committee evaluates the balance of skills, knowledge and experience and assesses the time commitment expected and in the light of this evaluation, prepares a description of the role and capabilities required for a particular appointment.

+The Nomination Committee reviews regularly the selection criteria policy for Directors and it also reviews the terms and criteria used for the appointment of the Chairman of Audit Committee and Chairman Risk Committee subject to HFSF's representative(s) approval.

+Moreover, the Nomination Committee ratifies the appointment of key management personnel, excluding the Heads of Internal Audit and Compliance who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Risk Committee, following in both cases consultation with the Nomination Committee.
+Specifically, the appointment and dismissal of the Chief Financial Officer, the Chief Risk Officer, the Chief Operating Officer and Chief Internal Auditor are subject to HFSF's representative(s) approval.

+The Nomination Committee, also, ratifies the composition and members of the Committees established by the CEO.
+The composition and members of the Executive Board and the Management Committee are subject to HFSF's consent.

+Furthermore, the Nomination Committee is informed on the selection of members of the Board of Directors of Group's significant subsidiaries, prior to approval from the respective General Assembly.

+C.2.3 The Nomination Committee recommends to the Board, for it to put to the shareholders for their approval in General Meeting, the members to be designated as independent non-executive Directors.

+C.2.4 Eurobank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.